Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Admissible sheaves and stable quotients

 \item $\F_U$ is normal to $D|_U$.

 In particular, 1)-4) implies that \item $M\cong (M/yM)\times_{M/(x,y)M} (M/xM)$. \end{enumerate}

 \end{lem}

 \begin{proof} 2)$\Leftrightarrow$3) is the consequence of the relative case.
-1)$\Leftrightarrow$4) is true since 4) is equivalent to the injectivity of the map $(x,y)\otimes M \rar M$, which is equivalent to 1) since $(x,y)$ is the maximal ideal, and the map is obviously injective at nonzero point.
+1)$\Leftrightarrow$4) is true since 4) is equivalent to the injectivity of the map $(x,y)\otimes M \rar M$, which is equivalent to 1) since $(x,y)$ is the maximal ideal, and the map is obviously injective when localized at other maximal ideals.
 1)$\Rightarrow$2) is the base change property of flatness.